 OSPI to Lead Public Webinars on New ESSA Federal Accountability Plan

 Washington’s Every Student Succeeds Act (ESSA) federal accountability plan is due in September.
-In August, Washingtonians will have another chance to learn about the state’s plan to implement the Every Student Succeeds Act (ESSA) federal accountability plan.
-The Office of the Superintendent of Public Instruction (OSPI) is conducting four webinars (August 15, 19, 23 & 30) to provide more information about the ESSA Consolidated Plan’s creation, changes from the first draft, and how the public can provide feedback before submission to the U.S. Department of Education in September.
+In August, the Office of the Superintendent of Public Instruction (OSPI) conducted five webinars to provide more information about the ESSA Consolidated Plan’s creation, changes from the first draft, and how the public can provide feedback before submission to the U.S. Department of Education in September.

 Superintendent of Public Instruction Chris Reykdal says that the plan “will shape our state’s education system for years to come, and it must reflect the needs of our diverse communities.”